Xaralampos-Makridhs/PHP-Course/php_course/cvuploadsystem/README.md

 # 📄 CV Upload System

 This is a simple PHP-based application that allows users to upload their CVs along with their name and email.
 Uploaded CVs are stored in a folder on the server and registered in a MySQL database.
-An admin panel (view.php) lists all submitted CVs and allows you to download them.
+An admin panel (view.php) lists all submitted CVs.

 ## Technologies Used

-- PHP (Procedural)
+- PHP
 - MySQL
 - HTML5 / CSS3
-- PHPMyAdmin or HeidiSQL (for database management)
+- HeidiSQL (for database management)

 ---